Home / Apartments in Los Angeles, CA

 Easily spotted below the world-famous Hollywood sign in the hills above, Hollywood is home to the U.S. film industry and is one of the most vibrant neighborhoods in LA.
 Just west, lies West Hollywood (commonly referred to as WeHo), a cluster of rich culture centered around the Sunset Strip on Santa Monica Boulevard with the states best "Walk-score" of 89.

-Between the San Fernando and San Gabriel valleys is where you'll find Glendale: one of LA's most desirable neighborhoods.
+Between the San Fernando and San Gabriel valleys is where you'll find Glendale, CA: one of LA's most desirable neighborhoods.
 Home to Disney's Grand Central Creative Campus, and DreamWorks, Glendale is home to many creative individuals working in the film and animation industries.

 Located at the base of the Topanga State Park, Santa Monica offers postcard worthy beach views and a strong reputation for luxury living and fine dining.
 Many will recognize the beautifully illuminated Ferris wheel and roller coaster that lights up the Santa Monica Pier at night.
 Just south, you'll find the iconic Venice Beach, along with Muscle Beach - made famous by former Governor Arnold Schwarzenegger.